dnlvarga/dnlvarga.github.io/Web/command_injection.md

   </tbody>
 </table>

+*Note: If we URL encode a new-line, we have to encode a literal newline character (Enter).
+We get a different result if we encode a literal backslash followed by "n"*
 If user input validation is happening on the front-end, we can bypass it by sending custom HTTP requests directly to the back-end.
 E.g. using a proxy like Burp Suite or ZAP.

 <table>